Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Gastrointestinal Bleeding, Ulceration, and Perforation

 Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, diarrhea, jaundice, right upper quadrant tenderness, and "flu-like" symptoms).
-If these occur, instruct patients to stop Flector PATCH and seek immediate medical therapy [see Warnings and Precautions (5.3)].
+If these occur, instruct patients to stop Flector and seek immediate medical therapy [ see Warnings and Precautions (5.3)].

 Heart Failure and Edema

-Advise females of reproductive potential who desire pregnancy that NSAIDs, including Flector PATCH, may be associated with a reversible delay in ovulation [see Use in Specific Populations (8.3)]
+Advise females of reproductive potential who desire pregnancy that NSAIDs, including Flector, may delay or prevent rupture of ovarian follicles, which has been associated with reversible infertility in some women [see Use in Specific Populations (8.3)]

-Inform pregnant women to avoid use of Flector PATCH and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus [see Warnings and Precautions (5.10) and Use in Specific Populations (8.1)].
+Inform pregnant women to avoid use of Flector and other NSAIDs starting at 30 weeks of gestation because of the risk of the premature closure of the fetal ductus arteriosus.
+If treatment with Flector is needed for a pregnant woman between about 20 to 30 weeks gestation, advise her that she may need to be monitored for oligohydramnios, if treatment continues for longer than 48 hours [ see Warnings and Precautions (5.11) and Use in Specific Populations (8.1)].

 Avoid Concomitant Use of NSAIDs